 8 officers who shot at Jayland Walker return to duty due to staffing shortage, police chief says

-8 officers who shot at Jayland Walker return to duty due to staffing shortage, police chief saysget the free app

 The eight Ohio police officers who fired dozens of rounds at Jayland Walker, a 25-year-old Black man, following a car and foot chase have returned to duty.